bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 }
 ```

 For each render of `ContinuousGreeting`, both the pre- and post- ` console.log` calls execute.
-Note that assigning the yield operation (here to the variable `div`) becomes more useful in async generator components.
-The `for await ({} of this)` is how we can have the async generator continuously resume but still suspend it when there are no new updates or refreshes.
+Note that assigning the yield operation (here to the variable `div`) becomes more useful in async generator components than for sync generator components.
+The `for await ({} of this)` is how we can have the async generator continuously resume but still suspend when there are no new updates or refreshes.

 Async generator components are the most powerful component syntax, because they can await promises, respond to updates as async values themselves, and even yield multiple element trees concurrently.
 This allows us to write code like the following.